musicmediawebapp/MusicMediaWebApp/README.md

 # MUSIC MEDIA STRUCTURE
 Think Twitter but for music.
 Ye, that's what this is.

+The deployment is currently broken but the live site can be found here: https://protected-lowlands-14456.herokuapp.com/

 ## Client
 Everything within the client directory is the front-end resources (including React, Redux).
 This serves as the UI for our web application.